Phoneyboi/dataModelTeamcenter/README.md

 This project will be structured with relevant topics listed as directories in the project heirarchy.
 For example, you will see a directory with the title **LOV** for a deeper dive into *Lists of Values*, a directory titled **Item Type** for *Item Type*, and so on and so forth.

+There will also be other topics listed that are not specific to developing a data model listed as markdown files in the root directory of this project (starting with **01**, **02**, **03**, etc.).
+These topics will be focusing in on how to manage the project of developing the data model.
+The purpose for mentioning these topics are to provide insights and takeaways from personal experience seeing the management of developing a data model.